-The National Living Wage increased to £7.20 per hour in April 2016 for over-25s only.
+The National Living Wage increased to £7.83 per hour in April 2018 for over-25s only.
 It is uncertain how its introduction will affect local small businesses and low-paid local sectors such as childcare and retail.

-Sefton's teenage pregnancy rate is one of the lowest in the North West, Sefton are ranked 72nd out of 152 authorities according to the Office of National Statistics.
-A total of 96 girls aged 15 to 17 became pregnant in 2015, a rate of 21.0 per 1,000 girls in the age bracket.
-Between 2006 and 2015, there was around a 50% decrease in the number of teenage conceptions in Sefton and that the Council's Public Health team works closely with partners to make sure that our young people have access to reliable information and education about sexual health.
+Sefton's under 18 conceptions rate is one of the lowest in the North West, Sefton are ranked 63rd out of 152 authorities according to the Office of National Statistics.
+A total of 21 girls aged 12 to17 became pregnant in 2016/17, a rate of 80 per 100,000 girls in the age bracket.
+Between 2010/11 and 2016/17, there was over a 51% decrease in the number of under 18 conceptions in Sefton and that the Council's Public Health team works closely with partners to make sure that our young people have access to reliable information and education about sexual health.